Shopify Loyalty Apps: Practical Comparison of The Best 5 Picks in 2026 (Tested)

 Froonze

 Let’s talk loyalty software.
 Assuming you want to increase your revenue by 50%, you’ve baked customer loyalty into your marketing strategy.
 What’s next?
-Time to start the dreaded search for the “right” Shopify app to execute on that loyalty-focused marketing strategy.
+Time to start the dreaded search for the right Shopify app to execute on that loyalty-focused marketing strategy.

-1. Clear pricing
+• Clear pricing (monthly cost)

-2. Affordability level
+• Affordability level (yearly cost)

-3. Critical features
+• Critical features

-4. Complimentary features
+• Complimentary features

-5. App reputation
+• App reputation

 Without further ado, let’s jump into it!